bizz84/flutter-tips-and-tricks/tips/0201-firebase-init-multiple-flavors/index.md

 Did you know?

-If your Flutter app has multiple flavors, you can put all the Firebase initialization logic in one file and switch based on the appFlavor.
+If your Flutter app has multiple flavors, you can put all the Firebase initialization logic in one file and switch based on the [`appFlavor`](https://api.flutter.dev/flutter/services/appFlavor-constant.html).

 When you do this, all the Firebase config files are bundled in the final app, which is not ideal.